-As much incentive as there is for car manufacturers to keep their loyal customers, they’re also very keen on drawing in new customers.
+As much incentive as it is for car manufacturers to keep their loyal customers, they’re also very keen on drawing in new customers from their competitors.

-To entice people over the fence, some manufacturers offer juicy incentives on select models to potential car buyers or lessees who are currently driving cars from a competing brand.
+To entice people over the fence, some manufacturers offer juicy incentives on select models to potential car buyers or lessees who are currently driving cars from a rival brand.

 These incentives are often fairly open-ended, like how Hyundai offers a Competitive Owner Coupon available to owners of select vehicles from any other brand.

 They might also be quite targeted.
 For example, Chevy currently offers $2,000 off the purchase of a Camaro for people who own a Mustang.
 This could be considered a “Special Conquest Offer”, but we’ll get more into that later.

 Conquest bonuses are especially common in leasing.
 Lessees are usually more loyal than buyers, since it’s so easy to just roll into the next model at the end of a lease period.

 These incentives can scratch from $500 up to $2,000 off the purchase price.
 They’re available across the spectrum, from luxury brands to budget-oriented companies.

 Conquest cash deals are usually clearly advertised.
 However, when you’re car shopping, be aware that sometimes brands will roll conquest incentives into the advertised price of a vehicle.
 Great if you qualify but an unpleasant surprise if you don’t, so read the fine print!

 Many carmakers will also require that you finance the car through a financing company they control, like Nissan Motor Acceptance Corp. or Honda Financial Services.

 If you work for a specific corporation, you might also be able to save big on your next lease if your company participates in a special corporate incentive program offered through an affiliate program between certain automakers and your company.